-- No Impact: No environmental impacts are readily apparent or identified. - Less than Significant: Indicates that a change to resources would be measurable although the changes would be small and localized.

-• Significant: Changes to resources would be measurable and would have substantial consequences on a local or regional level.
+- No Impact: No environmental impacts are readily apparent or identified. - Less than Significant: Indicates that a change to resources would be measurable although the changes would be small and localized. - Significant: Changes to resources would be measurable and would have substantial consequences on a local or regional level.

-Table 4-13 presents the impact summary for noise.
+Table 4-13 presents the impact summary for public services and utilities.